harrisonlab/nano_diagnositcs/P_aphanis/P_aphanis_genome_raspberry.md

 exit
 exit
 ```
-The kraken2 database built previously did not contain any raspberry genomes.
+The kraken2 databases built previously did not contain any raspberry genomes.
 As mildew samples were collected from raspberry plants this is a likely contaminant of our assembly.
 A new database was built containing raspberry as well as all other mildew genomes available for download from the NCBI database and a contaminant identified durng initail ITS sequencing of the sample.
 ```bash
 screen -S kraken
 srun -p himem -J kraken --mem 350G --pty bash